 A recent report produced by the American Association of Justice outlines shady practices used by insurance companies to deny legitimate claims.
 Lawyers familiar with insurance claims are well aware of these practices.
 Unfortunately, for many policyholders, it can come as a surprise.
-The report also points out that these practices are not just utilized by small unknown insurance companies.
+The report also points out that these practices are not just utilized by small unknown life insurance companies.
 The report includes examples of unfair practices by companies like Farmer’s Insurance, State Farm, Nationwide, AIG, Health Net, Anthem Blue Cross and Conseco.

 The report describes one situation in which a woman was involved in a catastrophic accident.
 The insurance policy had an exclusion that denied coverage for “intentional acts.”
 Using tortured logic, Farmer’s claimed that the collision was not an “accident” and denied responsibility for the injuries.
 Worse, Farmer’s has even run incentive programs including gift certificates and pizza parties for adjusters who met low payment goals.